MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/what-is-microsoft-r-client.md

 # required metadata
 title: "What is Microsoft R Client? - Machine Learning Server "
 description: "Microsoft R Client is a free data science tool for high performance analytics.
-With it, you can use any open source R package."
+With it, you can use any open-source R package."
 keywords: "R Client, Microsoft R Client, Introduction, Get Started with R Client"
 author: "j-martens"
 ms.author: "jmartens"